UK free porn website ban will start on April 1 – here’s how it will work

-Users will be automatically blocked from using free sites like PornHub and YouPorn from April 1 2019, unless they can prove their age.
+Users will soon be automatically blocked from using free sites like PornHub and YouPorn unless they can prove their age.

 Age-appropriate content